Dryer Repair North York

 A dryer can get extremely hot because of restricted airflow, lint buildup, blocked venting, a failed cycling thermostat, a faulty high-limit safety switch, a heater problem, a stuck motor centrifugal switch, or a blower issue.

-Can an overheating dryer be a fire risk?
+Can an overheating dryer be a safety risk?

 Yes.
 If heat is trapped inside the dryer and the safety controls do not stop the heater properly, excessive heat can create a serious safety risk, especially when lint buildup is present.